Transparency log

 ## Signed checkpoints

-The current state of the tree is published as a **signed checkpoint** — a plain-text [C2SP note](https://c2sp.org/signed-note): origin, tree size, base64 root hash, and an Ed25519 signature line naming the key that made it.
-No key required to fetch it, ever:
+The current state of the tree is published as a **signed checkpoint** - a plain-text [C2SP note](https://c2sp.org/signed-note): line one is the log origin, line two the tree size, line three the base64 root hash, then one Ed25519 signature line per cosigner (the log itself, and each witness).
+No key required to fetch it, ever.
+A copy pinned in a doc goes stale the moment the tree grows, so fetch the live one and the key it is signed under rather than trust a printed sample:

 ```